Strictly Come Dancing 2020 start time: Your guide as the show returns

 Also in the Strictly Come Dancing line-up is boxer Nicola Adams, radio presenter Clara Amfo, and Good Morning Britain’s Ranvir Singh, who has had lots of advice from her co-stars.

-This year’s celebs will find out which Strictly Come Dancing professionals they’ll be partnered with and we’ll get to see them in action together on October 24th when the live shows air.
+Now this year’s celebs have found out which Strictly Come Dancing professionals they’re partnered with, we’ll get to see them in action together on October 24th when the live shows air.

 Taking on the much-coveted Glitterball this year is comedian Bill Bailey, and returning star Jamie Laing, who is eager to stay in the competition after having to drop out last year due to a leg injury.

-So how will Strictly go ahead this year?
-We take a look at when Strictly Come Dancing returns for its 18th series.
+But which professional dancer is each celebrity paired with?
+And how will this year’s show differ from previous contests?
+We take a look at the Strictly Come Dancing 18th series.

 When does Strictly Come Dancing start?

-It’s so close!
-The Strictly Come Dancing launch show kicks off on BBC on 17th October, followed by the live shows on 24th October – ending on 19th December.
+The Strictly Come Dancing launched on BBC on 17th October.
+The series will resume with its first live show on 24th October.

-Fans will be pleased to see the BBC One show back as we know it, with only a few minor changes.

 It was confirmed by head judge Shirley Ballas that the show will miss its usual start date in September for a later premiere on Saturday 24th October and continue until 19th December, the weekend before Christmas.

-That means that Strictly 2020 will clock in at just nine weeks in length, a significant reduction from the usual 13, with the special Halloween and Blackpool episodes, both airing within the first month.
+That means that Strictly 2020 will clock in at just nine weeks in length, a significant reduction from the usual 13.

 ONE day to go!
 Are you ready to feel the #Strictly love tomorrow?
 Leave a ???? below if you're just as excited as @maisie_smith_! pic.twitter.com/pJEMkSZwbv